Advertiser Disclosure

 The cost of being a card member is an important consideration.
 Fees can add up and erode the value of earning rewards.
 For this reason, it’s important to consider fees when selecting a card.

-The Amex Platinum card charges a fee of $695.
-Authorized Amex Platinum card users can be added for a fee of $195 each.
-Additional basic Gold card users can be added without a fee.
+The Amex Platinum card charges a fee of $895.
+Additional Platinum Cards can be added for a fee of $195 each.
+Additional Companion Platinum Cards can be added without a fee.

-Authorized users, when added to the Amex Platinum card, receive several benefits, including worldwide lounge access.
-Added Gold card members do not.
-Purchases made by all authorized users help the primary cardholder earn rewards faster.
+Additional Platinum Cardholders, when added to the Amex Platinum card, receive several benefits, including worldwide lounge access.
+Added Companion Platinum Cards do not.
+Purchases made by all additional users help the primary cardholder earn rewards faster.

-The Apple Card does not charge an annual fee, nor does it charge a fee to share your Apple Card account with additional users.
+The Apple Card has a $0 annual fee, nor does it charge a fee to share your Apple Card account with additional users.

 Hot Tip:

 The Apple Card does not charge fees!
-The card does not charge an annual card fee, foreign transaction fees, late fees, over-the-limit fees, returned payment fees, set-up fees, account maintenance fees, or reward redemption fees.
+The card has a $0 annual card fee, foreign transaction fees, late fees, over-the-limit fees, returned payment fees, set-up fees, account maintenance fees, or reward redemption fees.

 Final Thoughts

 If you’re not an Apple product user or live in an area with merchants that accept Apple Pay, the Apple Card is not for you.
-Additionally, the Apple Card will not be a match if you’re looking for a travel rewards card.
-If you have an Apple device, purchase Apple products/services, and like to have the newest Apple devices, the card could be an appropriate choice.
+It will also not be a match if you’re looking for a travel rewards card.
+However, if you have an Apple device, purchase Apple products and services, and like to have the newest Apple devices, the card could be an appropriate choice.

 The Amex Platinum card is arguably the best premium travel rewards card.
-With a generous welcome offer, unmatched worldwide lounge access, cell phone protection, travel insurance benefits, and flexible redemption options, the card delivers a lot of value.
-If you can use these benefits, the higher annual fee could be offset by thousands of dollars worth of potential value.
+The card delivers a lot of value with a generous welcome offer, unmatched worldwide lounge access, cell phone protection, travel insurance benefits, and flexible redemption options.
+If you can use these benefits, thousands of dollars worth of potential value could offset the higher annual fee.

-If you’re an avid traveler and an Apple enthusiast, you might consider both cards.
+You might consider both cards if you’re an avid traveler and an Apple enthusiast.

 Frequently Asked Questions